Shah Rasheed Ahmed Quadri

 Shah Rasheed Ahmed Quadri is an Indian bidriware craftsman.
 He is known for keeping the 500-year-old art alive.
-Recently he was awarded Padma Shri by President Droupadi Murmu.
+He was awarded Padma Shri by President Droupadi Murmu.

 Early life

 Shah Rasheed Ahmed Quadari was born on 5 June 1955 in Bidar, Karnataka.
 He was trained under his father, Shah Mustafa Quadri.

 Awards

 He has received several awards, including the Rajyotsava Prashasti in 2006.
 In 2023, he was awarded the Padma Shri.